TwitchParadise/Police-Portal/README.md

 - Once you have created an account, delete the `signup.php` file
 - You're done!

-## Features
-- Add players a criminal list
-- Search by each heading

 ## Demo
 A demo of this can be found [here](http://gtavrptest.16mb.com/login.php)

 Username: `test@test.com`

 Password: `test`

+## Features
+- Add and Delete players from a criminal list
+- Search by each heading

+## Feedback
+Feedback is great!
+If you have a suggestion or request, create an issue!
+Smilarly, if you have any issues, use the issue tab to let us know.